Anterior Ankle Impingement Exercises

-Running and jumping are often painful, while pressing on the front of the ankle joint can be painful.
+Running and jumping are often painful, while kicking a ball can cause the front of the ankle joint painful.
 Symptoms are eased by plantarflexing the foot.

 Scar tissue can form in the front of the ankle, reducing the space for the joint to move and causing an impingement.
-This is often secondary to an ankle surgery such as an ankle stabilisation after a dislocation.
-In other cases, cartilage lesions or osteochondral defects can cause pain in the front of the ankle when walking.
+This is often secondary to ankle surgery, such as ankle stabilisation after a dislocation.
+In other cases, cartilage lesions or osteochondral defects can cause pain when walking in the front of the ankle.

-An Anterior Ankle Impingement can be diagnosed by a Physical Therapist using clinical tests following a clinical interview.
-Based on your symptoms, they can identify a pattern of pain and then carry out an Anterior Ankle Impingement test that involves the therapist dorsiflexing and externally rotating the ankle; pain provocation is indicative of a positive test.
+A Physical Therapist can diagnose an Anterior Ankle Impingement.
+Based on your symptoms, they can identify a pattern of pain and then carry out an Anterior Ankle Impingement test involving the therapist dorsiflexing and externally rotating the ankle; pain provocation indicates a positive test.

 A significant amount of the pain from an Anterior Ankle Impingement derives from inflammation when the soft tissue structures are pinched at the front of the ankle.
 We recommend the following measures to reduce your pain levels at home.

-Once strength and balance have improved, hopping and plyometric exercises are typically introduced and sport-specific rehabilitation.
+Once strength and balance have improved, hopping, plyometric exercises, and sport-specific rehabilitation are typically introduced.
 For instance, if you are a keen runner, this may involve a running gait analysis or a volleyball player; they will assess your stability when changing direction at speed.

 In some instances, Physical Therapy can struggle to reduce the pain levels associated with Anterior Ankle Impingement and an injection is required.
 In this instance, an ultrasound-guided steroid injection can reduce the inflammation within the joint.
 A period of 1-2 weeks in a boot can help optimise the effect of the injection if it is successful, a period of 4-6 weeks.

 In cases where an injection is unsuccessful due to osteophyte formation or scar tissue impingement, then surgery can be recommended.
-This is usually an arthroscopy to clean the joint and is followed by 6-12 weeks of Physical Therapy.
+This is usually an arthroscopy to clean the joint, followed by 6-12 weeks of Physical Therapy.
 These are usually successful procedures with a high return rate to normal function.